RUDIE-IRL/RUDIE-IRL/README.md

 --> follow my main if u want! @soapchugger

-- rudie is my n1 kin!!
+- rudie is my BIGGEST kin!! plspls dni if you refer 2 urself as his number1 fan or if u identify as him,,

+- rudie has had a special place in my heart ever since he was teased in 2024, I will forever b HIM!!

 - rudie and shrimpo my 2 personalities

 - luv u aud